Eugene Stone Soccer Stadium

 In 1981 Stone provided the grading work for Furman’s Paladin Stadium football field, which is named in his honor, and in 1983 he initiated significant annual scholarship support for Furman’s men’s soccer program.

-Due primarily to Stone’s commitment, Furman’s men’s soccer program has responded by winning 19 Southern Conference championships and making eight NCAA Tournament appearances, including a trip to the “Elite 8” in 1999 following first and second round wins over North Carolina and Wake Forest, respectively.
+Furman’s men’s soccer program has won 19 Southern Conference championships and made nine NCAA Tournament appearances, including a trip to the “Elite 8” in 1999 following first and second round wins over North Carolina and Wake Forest, respectively.
 Furman finished that season 21-2-1 and ranked third in the final Soccer America poll.
 In 2002, the Paladins posted a 19-3-1 mark, including a pair of NCAA Tournament wins, and in 2007 Furman posted a 19-4 mark and advanced into the NCAA Tournament second round before losing, 1-0, to eventual champion Wake Forest.
-All told the Paladins have compiled a 107-33-8 record in Stone Stadium (.750).

-Furman players who have starred in Stone Stadium include Clint Dempsey, a standout performer with Fulham FC (EPL) and 2006 and 2010 United States World Cup Teams; U.S. National Team and Major League Soccer (MLS) Houston Dynamo standout Ricardo Clark; and Shea Salinas of the MLS San Jose Earthquakes.
+Furman players who have starred in Stone Stadium include Clint Dempsey, a standout performer with Seattle Sounders FC (MLS) and three-time FIFA World Cup participant with the United State Men's National Team; former U.S. National Team and current Houston Dynamo (MLS) midfielder Ricardo Clark; San Jose Earthquakes (MLS) winger Shea Salinas, FC Dallas (MLS) centerback Walker Zimmerman and Sporting Kansas City (MLS) goalkeeper Alec Kann.

 Furman women’s soccer, meanwhile, has enjoyed similar success since the program’s start in 1994.
-Over its 17 seasons of play, the Lady Paladins have captured six conference regular season titles, made five NCAA Tournament appearances, and posted a 102-45-9 home match record in Stone Stadium (.683).
+Over its 2 seasons of play, the Paladins have captured seven conference regular season titles and made seven NCAA Tournament appearances.